A popular restaurant on social media is now on a crowdfunding platform!

 Episode 3: “One Heartfelt Story Is Worth More Than Ten Features”

-Episode 4: “We Are Gen Z, Launching Crowdfunding Campaigns”
+Episode 4: “We Are the Gen Z Crowdfunding Pioneers”

-Episode 5: “Is There Such a Crowdfunding Campaign?
+Episode 5: “Is There Such a Thing as This Kind of Fundraising?
 People Deeply Dedicated to a Single Cause”

 Episode 6: “Is There Such a Crowdfunding Campaign?
 Everyone’s Own Way of Thinking About the Environment”